AliNojoumi/Crypto-NEWS-Website/README.md

   - ✅ Practicing HTML & CSS and building my first project with them.

 How to run :
-  - First, clone the project by cloning on your system : git clone url
+  - 1️⃣ First, clone the project by cloning on your system :
+    ```cmd
+    git clone url
+    ```
-  - second, open the project with a text editor or IDE
+  - 2️⃣ second, open the project with a text editor or IDE
-  - Third, rund the project with "live server"
+  - 3️⃣ Third, rund the project with "live server"

 Contains :
   - 🔗 Figma link(UI link).